hoast/hoast/CONTRIBUTING.md

 ### Run tests

+The project uses `yarn` which has some support for monorepositories.
+To read more about how to run commands with yarn in a monorepository see the [yarn workspaces documentation](https://yarnpkg.com/features/workspaces) or run `% yarn workspaces -h`.
 Clone the repository, install dependencies with `% yarn install`, and run tests with `% yarn workspaces run test` or `% yarn workspace <package-name> run test` for a specific package.

 ### Write documentation